gateway-fm/vectorized-poseidon-gold/readme.md

 The repo contains precompiled shared libraries.

-## Supported architectures:
+## Supported platforms and architectures:

-x86_64: Supports three type of instruction sets - regular, AVX2, AVX512
+Lixux - x86_64: Supports three type of instruction sets - regular, AVX2, AVX512

-<em>The rest of the architecutres will be added later on</em>
+Mac - x86_64: To be added
+Mac - arm64: To be added

 # Make